Blanched (skin removed) Almond Flour

 Arrowroot Flour/Tapioca Flour

 These starches are used for lightness and stretch.
 I’ve also found that they help make the food less crumbly.
 While arrowroot is a starch, it is good for the gut and soothes irritated bowels, which is why I use arrowroot more than tapioca.
-Remember to always mix arrowroot in an equal amount of cold water before adding to boiling liquid, or it will clump.
-Also, when thickening milk products it turns into a gross slimy substance.
+You should always mix arrowroot and tapioca flour in an equal amount of cold water before and add it to boiling liquid, or it will clump.
+Also, when thickening milk products arrowroot tends to turn into a gross slimy substance.
 I’ve even found this to be true with some dairy free milks.
-Arrowroot tends to lose it’s thickening power when exposed to prolonged heat, so if you’re thickening a casserole or something that will be in the crockpot cooking all day, I recommend tapioca.
+Also, arrowroot tends to lose it’s thickening power when exposed to prolonged heat, so if you’re thickening a casserole or something that will be cooking awhile, I recommend using tapioca flour to thicken it.